silvtal/predicting_fixation/figures/0__INTERACTIONS/README.md

+OUTDATED.
+FOR JUNE DATA.

-These were made manually with `flexplot` in R
+These were made manually with `flexplot` in R.